dimitris-papanikolaou/website/index.md

 ### 1. Left Behind: Creative Destruction, Inequality, and the Stock Market (with [Leonid Kogan](http://web.mit.edu/lkogan2/www/) and [Noah Stoffman](http://kelley.iu.edu/nstoffma/))
 ##### Journal of Political Economy, forthcoming

 We develop a general equilibrium model of asset prices in which the benefits of technological innovation are distributed asymmetrically.
 Financial market participants do not capture all the economic rents resulting from innovative activity, even when they own shares in innovating firms.
 Economic gains from innovation accrue partly to the innovators, who cannot sell claims on the rents their future ideas will generate.
 The model implies that improvements in technology can lower households' indirect utility.
 The resulting hedging motives can give rise to a value premium.
-Previous title: ``Winners and Losers: Creative Destruction and the Stock Market''
+Previously titled: "Winners and Losers: Creative Destruction and the Stock Market"

 [[Paper](https://www.dropbox.com/s/yck3fllhv2kbaom/KPS_GE.pdf?raw=1)] [[Web Appendix](https://www.dropbox.com/s/82lg2psgyn7isc2/WebAppendix_KPS.pdf?raw=1)][[Non-technical Summary]](https://insight.kellogg.northwestern.edu/article/the-value-premium-puzzle-for-overvalued-stocks)